Skip to main content

 Section 8 for California landlords

 Property owners or property management companies that are interested in accepting Section 8 can apply to be added to the Public Housing Authority's database.
-They should contact a local Housing Authority office.
+They should contact a local Housing Authority office to make this request.

 The state will conduct a health and safety inspection as part of the Section 8 process.
 The state is party to the rental contract, and must approve of the total rent charged.

-Homeowners who live in their condos, houses, or other single family homes and rent out only one room are exempt from Section 8.
+Homeowners who live in their condos, houses, or other single family homes and rent out only one room are exempt from the requirements of Senate Bill 329 as it relates to Section 8.

-Property owners can reject applicants after giving their application due consideration, but they may face litigation, especially if the Section 8 tenant was the only applicant.
+Property owners can still reject Section 8 applicants after giving their application due consideration, but they may face resulting litigation, especially if the Section 8 tenant was the only applicant.

 Section 8 tenants must comply with all conditions of a lease agreement, which means that property owners can evict them for violations of the lease, as they can with other renters.

-The Authority receives funds from the Department of Housing and Urban Development, which are distributed in the form of vouchers to property owners directly, on behalf of the resident.
+Housing and Urban Development (HUD) provides funds to the Authority, which then pays property owners directly on behalf of the resident.
 Qualifying tenants pay 30 percent of their income toward rent, and the federal government pays the remainder.

 Advertising must reflect the law